rsmaxwell/infection/README.md

 # infection

+Uses a simple SIR compartmental model to predict the progress of an infection in a set of populations.

+## Run

 Drop this Maven project into Eclipse and build

-## Run

 java -cp ${CLASSPATH} com.rsmaxwell.infection.app.App -c **CONFIG**